augustshultz/BongoKit/README.md

 # BongoKit

-A library to help manage interacting with the Bongo API.
+A library to manage interactions with the Bongo API.

 ## API